 Line 55.
-Answer "Yes" if you received aggregate amounts in excess of \$11,273 during the current tax year that you treated as gifts from foreign corporations or foreign partnerships (or any persons that you know (or have reason to know) are related to such foreign corporations or foreign partnerships).

-For example, if you, a calendar-year taxpayer during 2001, received \$5,000 from foreign corporation X that you treated as a gift, and \$8,000 that you received from nonresident alien A that you treated as a gift, and you know that X is wholly owned by A, you must complete columns (a) through (g) for each gift.
+Answer "Yes" if you received aggregate amounts in excess of \$12,097 during the current tax year that you treated as gifts from foreign corporations or foreign partnerships (or any persons that you know (or have reason to know) are related to such foreign corporations or foreign partnerships).
+For example, if you, a calendar-year taxpayer during 2004, received \$5,000 from foreign corporation X that you treated as a gift, and \$8,000 that you received from nonresident alien A that you treated as a gift, and you know that X is wholly owned by A, you must complete columns (a) through (g) for each gift.

-Note: Gifts from foreign corporations or foreign partnerships are subject to recharacterization by the IRS under section 672(f)(4).
+Note.
+Gifts from foreign corporations or foreign partnerships are subject to recharacterization by the IRS under section 672(f)(4).

 Line 56.
-If "Yes," and the ultimate donor on whose behalf the reporting donor is acting is a foreign corporation or foreign partnership, attach an explanation including the ultimate foreign donor's name, address, identification number (if any), and status as a corporation or partnership.
+If you answered "Yes" to the question on line 56 and the ultimate donor on whose behalf the reporting donor is acting is a foreign corporation or foreign partnership, attach an explanation including the ultimate foreign donor's name, address, identification number (if any), and status as a corporation or partnership.